whoopsi-daisy/donetick/README.md

 **Simplify Tasks & Chores, Together!**

-Donetick is an open-source, user-friendly app designed to help you organize tasks and chores effectively. featuring customizable options to help you and others stay organized
+Donetick is an open-source, user-friendly app designed to help you organize tasks and chores effectively.
+Featuring customizable options to help you and others stay organized

 ![Screenshot](assets/screenshot.png)